exfinen/mpc-demo-infra/tlsn/tlsn/examples/README.md

 # Examples of TLSN usage that works with MP-SPDZ

-Here, we provide example of notarization that can generate the proof with sha3 commitment of private part in order to use with MP-SPDZ
+Here, we provide example of notarization that can generate the proof with sha3 commitment of private part in order to use with MP-SPDZ.
+(Recommend to start with simple one)

 - [simple](./simple/README.md) shows how to perform a simple notarization for plain html page.